MSJPhysicsClub/MSJPhysicsClub.github.io/ourteam.md

 <img src="/assets/img/brian-li.jpeg" class="center" width="300"/>

 Brian Li is a rising sophomore at Mission San Jose High School and is an avid competitor in various STEM fields.
-He is heavily invested in physics and has participated in the f=ma as well as many AP exams, for example earning a 5 on the AP Physics 1 exam last year.
+He is heavily invested in physics and has participated in the f=ma as well as earned a 5 on the AP Physics 1 exam last year.
 Furthermore, Brian is familiar with AP Physics 1, AP Physics C, and AP Physics E&M subjects.
 Besides physics, he qualified for AIME multiple times while earning a perfect score on the AMC10 and Distinguished Honor Roll on AMC12.
 Brian also qualified for the 2021 USAMO.
 He participates in quite a few college-run competitions, such as BMT where he tied for 7th in algebra.
 Brian’s teams have ranked